Parrot Feather Pond Plant - Care & Grow Guide

 how to plant parrot feather in a pond

-The Parrot Feather plant, commonly called Brazillian watermilfoil, is native to South America.
+The Parrot Feather plant, commonly called Brazilian watermilfoil, is native to South America.
 This is a feathery plant with small leaves and a very gentle look.

 The parrot feather is considered one of the most popular decorative pond plants, with many added benefits that include utilizing excess nutrients, oxygenating water, and filtering out pollutants.